 With a lot of time at hand, many musicians think that they can dig way deeper into pieces of music, uncovering layers and developing ideas that otherwise would never have had the chance of being pursued.

-While great songs and sound design may, in some cases, claim a lot of time and thought, I’ve experienced situations where authentic, great songs are actually reshaped in the process, turned into something completely new, and possibly less amazing.
+While great songs and sound design may, in some cases, claim a lot of time and thought, we’ve experienced situations where authentic, great songs are actually reshaped in the process, turned into something completely new, and possibly less amazing.

-Like with the initial creative impulse, its also really important to conserve the value of an existing body of work, without trying to reshape it because various details suddenly don’t work anymore.
+Like with the initial creative impulse, it’s also really important to conserve the value of an existing body of work, without trying to reshape it because various details suddenly don’t work anymore.

 Coming up with a great production is often about introducing various elements, that as a combined form, start to work in an closed circuit, much like the mechanisms in a clockwork.
 If you start reshaping the picture, not only will the unwanted details be discarded, but also many other elements will change and morph into something else.